syntaqx/syntaqx.github.io/content/posts/2024-07-02-github-actions-secret-inputs.md

 > real security or reliability.
 The values are stored in memory, the encryption
 > is weak, and you should not rely on these endpoinnts for real world use.
 >
-> We ended up going with [Yopass](https://yopass.se/) for our final workflow,
+> We ended up going with [Yopass](https://yopass.se/) in our final workflow,
-> which gave Engineers a UI to easily paste their secrets and get a one-time
+> which gave Engineers a UI to easily paste their secrets into and get a
-> link to retrieve them.
+> one-time link to retrieve them without the need for a script.
 >
 > Choose your own adventure.